 - Value: Copy and Paste XML file content from <RuleCollection Type> to </RuleConnection>

-- You can also create other Applocker policies and use below OMA-URI setting to deploy it using Intune.
+- You can also create other Applocker policies and use the OMA-URI setting below to deploy them using Intune.

 - ./Vendor/MSFT/AppLocker/ApplicationLaunchRestrictions/apps/MSI/Policy